patrick-crawford/WEB422-Backup/notes/intro-web-api-security.md

 });
 ```

-To test this new route, once again stop and start your API (server.js) and open your trusty **Postman** app.
+To test this new route, once again stop and start your API (server.js) and make another request.
 We will keep most of the values the same, with the following exceptions:

 * In the address bar, type: "http://localhost:8080/api/login"
-* In the **Body** tab, ensure that "raw" is selected and copy and paste our information for user "bob" in the provided text area:
+* In the **Body** tab, copy and paste our information for user "bob" in the provided text area:

 ```json
 {